 In our consulting practice, we use the Brooks Bell Insight Framework to help our clients connect testing outcomes to high-impact insights about their customers. illuminate codifies this method of thinking in software, empowering you and your team to develop key customer insights that are not only transferable across your organization, but also able to withstand the test of time (and redesign).

 Challenge 4: Communicating ROI of experimentation

-Illuminate is the culmination of nearly 15 years of experience working with clients on experimentation strategy, ideation, execution and deep customer learning.
-Illuminate is currently launching in private beta, with a planned public roll out later this year.
+Illuminate is the culmination of 16+ years of experience working with clients on experimentation strategy, ideation, execution and deep customer learning.